Hapkidowon

-Hapkidowon, also known as World Hapkido Headquarters, and Foundation of the World Hapkido, was founded by Hong Sik Myung in 1981 in the US state of Michigan.
-Hapkidowon is the center of Hapkido instructor education, issues official instructor Dan (black belt) and certifications, provides seminars and leads and guides the Hapkido organization and school.
-Hapkidowon trains leaders of the art on sound mind, body and spirit in accordance with the principles of Hapkido.
-Hapkidowon focuses on unity and the interests of Hapkido artists.
-Hapkidowon rewards those who contribute to the improvement of the art, the community and Hapkidowon itself.
+Hapkidowon, also known as the World Hapkido Headquarters, and Foundation of the World Hapkido, was founded by Hong Sik Myung in 1981 in Michigan, USA.
+Hapkidowon serves as a global hub for Hapkido instructor education, issuing official instructor certifications and Dan (black belt) ranks, hosting international seminars, and providing leadership and guidance to affiliated schools and organizations worldwide.
+The foundation trains martial arts leaders to develop a sound mind, body, and spirit in accordance with the principles of Hapkido.
+Additionally, it focuses on fostering unity among Hapkido artists while recognizing individuals who contribute to the improvement of the art, their local communities, and the organization itself.